§ 3701 Purpose.

 (a) Citation and scope. —

-(1) This act may be cited as the "Delaware Consumer Credit Insurance Model Act."
+(1) This chapter may be cited as the "Delaware Consumer Credit Insurance Model Act.''

 (2) All consumer credit insurance issued or sold in connection with loans or other credit transactions for personal, family or household purposes shall be subject to the provisions of this chapter, except: